 Hacking a well-established website is not a common occurrence, but when that does happen, users can be blindsided.
 Hackers compromise websites, creating a custom message which is meant only to steal users' funds.

-For example, Bitcoin.org, the domain initially registered by Satoshi Nakamoto, was compromised following an attack.
+For example, Bitcoin.org, the domain initially registered by Satoshi Nakamoto, the founder of Bitcoin, was compromised following an attack.
 In addition, hackers managed to steal $17,000 in funds after they promoted a "double your money" giveaway.

 The main takeaway is to not indulge in any request, especially if it's too good to be true.
 Hackers cannot steal users' funds unless they contribute by sending money to unknown wallets or not being skeptical enough of the intention of the giveaway.